 Welcome to our irrigation station.
 Here, we have all the essentials you need to build a complete system, extend one, or to repair and replenish your existing set up.
 We have been using this system of components on our nursery and installing them for our customers for over 20 years.
 We also advise you on what you need, how to install and how to fix things if you want to do it yourself.
-You can also buy the full range of system components from our online shop which you can come and collect or have sent to your home.
+You can also buy the full range of garden irrigation system components from our online shop, which you can come and collect or have sent to your home.
 Here, Guy talks you through the basics of the system, our components and our services.

 IRRIGATION FOR YOUR GARDEN

 Irrigation is essential for a newly planted garden and this will remain the case until it has reached considerable maturity.
 When might that be?
 There’s no universal answer.
 Every garden is different due to its unique situation, plants and design and so are the correct watering requirements.
 Too much love, (by this we mean over-watering), can bring about a plant’s demise as assuredly as under-watering.
 Frosts, heatwaves, winds and heavy wet spells often turn up uninvited and all have a habit of upsetting the happiness of your plants.